Let's make things simple. Here's how it all works.

 NAM can report on the system performance experienced by your users.
 You can teach the system very sophisticated methods of user recognition.
 The granularity and the detail of the reporting depends on the size of your deployment, the number of users and your monitoring needs.

 A location or a site is an IP network from which users log in to a monitored network.
 NAM automatically detects sites based on the network mask.
-You can also define sites yourself by a range of IP addresses set manually (referred to as a class-C IP network) or by an automatically set class-B network, or it can be a range of addresses defined by a customized network mask, or by a set of IP networks based on the BGP routing table analysis.
+You can also define sites yourself by a range of IP addresses set manually (referred to as a class-C IP network) or by an automatically set class-B network, or it can be a range of addresses defined by a customized network mask (both IPv4 and IPv6 are supported), or by a set of IP networks based on the BGP routing table analysis.
 Sites can be grouped together into areas, which in turn can be grouped together into regions.